github-education-resources/graduation/README.md

 _Be aware, this picture will be displayed on the yearbook!_

 ## 3. Add your profile information
-Create a markdown file in your folder following the convention `<YOUR-USERNAME>`.
+Create a markdown file in your folder following the convention `<YOUR-USERNAME>.md`.
 Ex.

 ```
 _data/MonaTheOctocat/MonaTheOctocat.md